|Nutritional Guidelines (per serving)|

-- Place the chocolate chips, butter, cream, and salt in a medium microwave-safe bowl and microwave in 30-second intervals until melted, about 1 to 2 minutes.
+Place the chocolate chips, butter, cream, and salt in a medium microwave-safe bowl and microwave in 30-second intervals until melted, about 1 to 2 minutes.
 Because white chocolate is prone to overheating, it’s a good idea to stop heating it before all the chips are melted, and simply stir until the residual heat melts all the chocolate.

-- Place the white candy coating in a microwave-safe bowl and microwave until melted, stirring after every 30 seconds to prevent overheating.
+Place the white candy coating in a microwave-safe bowl and microwave until melted, stirring after every 30 seconds to prevent overheating.

 Use dipping tools or a fork to dip a white chocolate truffle into the white coating.
 Hold it over the bowl so the excess coating can drip down back into the bowl, then place it back on the baking sheet.
 If you want to top the truffles with anything, like sprinkles, nuts, or coconut, do it right away before the white chocolate sets.
 Repeat this process with the remaining truffles.

 Refrigerate the tray briefly, for 10 to 15 minutes, until the white coating is set.

 White chocolate truffles can be rolled in finely chopped nuts, crushed cookies, finely chopped candies, shredded coconut, finely chopped dried fruit, sprinkles, cocoa powder, confectioners' sugar, or even colored coarse or fine sugar.
 You can also change the color and flavor to fit any occasion.

-- Add a few drops of red food coloring specially made for candies (make sure it's oil based otherwise the chocolate will seize) to the melted chocolate and roll in crushed cinnamon candies for Valentine's Day.
+- Add a few drops of red food coloring specially made for candies (make sure it's oil-based otherwise the chocolate will seize) to the melted chocolate and roll in crushed cinnamon candies for Valentine's Day.